Multiple GST Registration in Different States

 State Code – PAN of Person/Entity – Entity Code – Blank Digit – Check Digit.

-This makes the same a 15-digit number, with the state code changing in accordance with changes in the states of the business.
+This makes the same a 15-digit number, with the state code changing as the business’s state changes.
 The state list shall be as follows:

 SL.
 NO. STATE STATE CODE